Fetzer Field

-Robert Fetzer Field was a sports field located in Chapel Hill, North Carolina, and was the home of the lacrosse and soccer teams of the University of North Carolina at Chapel Hill, the North Carolina Tar Heels.
-The four teams that called Fetzer field their home (North Carolina Tar Heels men's lacrosse, North Carolina Tar Heels women's lacrosse, North Carolina Tar Heels men's soccer, North Carolina Tar Heels women's soccer) have a combined total of 26 national championships.
+Robert Fetzer Field was a stadium located in Chapel Hill, North Carolina, and was the home of the lacrosse and soccer teams of the University of North Carolina at Chapel Hill, the North Carolina Tar Heels.
+The four teams that called Fetzer field their home (men's and women's lacrosse and men's and women's soccer) have a combined total of 26 national championships.

+The Carolina Courage of the Women's United Soccer Association played their first season in 2001 at the stadium.

 The stadium was demolished in 2017 to make way for the new Dorrance Field soccer and lacrosse stadium that was built on the same site.

 Construction

 Fetzer Field was built in 1935 and named for Bob Fetzer, the school's first full-time athletic director.
 The original part of the complex, including the track, grandstand and field, was built in 1935 as a part of the government's Works Projects Administration (WPA).
 The construction provided jobs to the people living in Chapel Hill, North Carolina.
 Renovations began in 1988 when the playing field was redone and several additions were made, which included two new ticket booths, new bleachers and a concession stand.